F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

 ```

 `%type{name}` is used to indicate parameters which will be provided when calling the query.
-`@type{name}` is uses to indicate values (column names) which will be returned by the database after executing the query.
+`@type{name}` is used to indicate values (column names) which will be returned by the database after executing the query.

 Types may be `int`, `int32`, `int64`, `string`, `octets`, `float`, `bool`, `pdate`,
 `ptime_span` and `cdate` and `ctime` from `caqti-type-calendar`.
 A `?` like in this